MattBrown88/lpsolve---Daily-Fantasy-Sports-Optimization/README.md

+Generate an optimal lineup for daily fantasy sports based on a player's expected points while staying under the salary cap.

-This project uses the lpsolve function in R to generate an optimal lineup based on player salary and expected points.
-I've included a csv file that you can use to generate a lineup as an example.
+The project uses R package lpsolve to generate the solution.

+I've included a csv data file that you can use to test the code